FREQUENTLY ASKED QUESTIONS (FAQ)

 - Source Wikipedia

-Fit Factor is a unitless percentage that measures how well a mask fits a wearer's face, seals against their skin to prevent leakage, and purifies the outside air.
-Fit Factor is measured while a human subject performs a simulation of workplace activities (the exercises) while wearing a mask.
+Fit Factor is a unitless percentage that measures how well a respirator fits a wearer's face, seals against their skin to prevent leakage, and purifies the outside air.
+Fit Factor is measured while a human subject performs a simulation of workplace activities (the exercises) while wearing a respirator.
 Fit Factor measures the concentration of particulates outside the respirator divided by their concentration inside the respirator.
-A high Fit Factor indicates a mask that seals tightly against the subjects face, stopping leakage around the edges, and a mask that also comprises a high-efficiency filter.
+A high Fit Factor indicates a respirator that seals tightly against the subjects face, stopping leakage around the edges, and a respirator that also comprises a high-efficiency filter.

 Not all N95 or N99 filtering materials are the same, however.
 Airgami uses the most breathable and most advanced melt-blown electrostatic filtration materials to give you the greatest protection and comfort possible.